NREL-Sienna/PowerSystems.jl/docs/src/man/parsing.md

 * reserves.csv
 * storage.csv

-These must reside in the directory passed when constructing PowerSystemTableData..
+These must reside in the directory passed when constructing PowerSystemTableData.

 ### Customization
-Generate a configuration file from the defaults, which are stored in `src/descriptors/power_system_inputs.json`.
+Generate a configuration file (such as `user_descriptors.yaml`) from the defaults, which are stored in `src/descriptors/power_system_inputs.json`.

 ```
 python ./bin/generate_config_file.py ./user_descriptors.yaml